 As Winter grinds on, so does the progress on the Broad Ripple Modern Craftsman Renovation.
 We had exceptional weather for February and that meant the exterior work could move along sooner than anticipated.
 The interior trim carpentry also took off this month.
 We shared in the clients excitement as we watched the cabinetry and trims being installed.
 This is the stage in which the true craftsmen show their skills.
 When the ‘bones’ beneath the skin aren’t perfect, as most bones of older homes aren’t, the crew installing the finishes are tasked with creating the clean, modern details that really set apart architect-designed projects from the run-of-the-mill vinyl village homes.
 We’re not quite done but the deadline is fast approaching.

 Paint the Red Door Black – Broad Ripple Modern Craftsman Renovation

 Nearing Spring, it’s time to start adding color, countertops, and custom millwork.
 The final details of the Broad Ripple Modern Craftsman Renovation are coming into focus.

 The existing chimney needed some repair – it had been functioning without a liner for many years!
 While we have the chimney opened up, we’ll have a stainless steel liner inserted and then a new cap raised and installed.

 As the countertop installation began, it was great to see the quality of the lighting transform.

 The living room space has been transforming as the beams are installed and the slat wall is going in.
 The beams allow for lighting to be installed above and below.
 The slat wall allows for a visually separated space while still allowing views and lighting to flow between the living spaces.

 The island countertop folds down the front face and compliments the mostly white space by adding a bold statement.

 The master suite is tucked in behind the pantry and bar wall.
-Where the wall is exposed, the ‘skin’ of suite can be seen as a dark material – at the bar the material is a black tile.
+Where the wall is exposed, the ‘skin’ of the suite can be seen as a dark material – at the bar, the material is a black tile.